tari-project/rfcs/src/RFC-0205_LedgerTransactions.md

 The blinding factor (\\( k_i \\) ) is used as a random nonce when creating the script key.
 This means the helper can create the public key without the signer present, and the signer can then at a later stage create the private key from the nonce.
 The key pair (\\( a, A \\) ) is the master key pair from the signer.
 The private key (\\( a \\) ) is kept secret by the signer at all times.

 ### Initialization
-Adding a hardware wallet to a wallet we need to ensure that all keys are only derived from a single seed phrase provided by the hardware wallet.
+Adding a hardware wallet to a wallet (helper) we need to ensure that all keys are only derived from a single seed phrase provided by the hardware wallet.

 Helper asks signer for master helper key (\\( k_H \\) ).
 This key is derived from the signer seed phrase.